HKU-BAL/Governome/README.md

 ### Single SNP Query

 As the head of a pharmaceutical company, you and your team intend to develop a new drug based on a specific target SNP.
-However, you are uncertain about the true correlation between the target and the disease.
+However, you are uncertain about the true correlation between the target and the disease over a specific population.
 In this regard, you can initiate a distribution query to Governome regarding this target.
 The command is as follows:

 ```
 cd ../querySingleSnp/
-go run main.go -Rsid ${Your Target rsID}
+go run main.go -Rsid ${Your Target rsID} -Population ${Your interested population, e.g. EUR}
 ```

 And you will obtain the result you are interested in.
 Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file.